andrewcbuensalida/formik-yup-form/README.md

     git rebase --skip

 ///////////////////////////////
-when want to overwrite a remote with the local,
+when want to overwrite a remote with the local and there's a conflict,
     git push -f

 /////////////////////////////////////

+when merging, current change is the one in head(currently looking at) and incoming change is the change you want to apply to the current.
+It is opposite for rebase.

 1
 2
 3